Margaux Hemingway: Personal life

 Hemingway's first marriage, to Errol Wetson (Wetanson), ended in divorce.
 They met when, at age 19, she accompanied her father to the Plaza Hotel in New York City on a business trip.
-Four months later she moved from Idaho to New York City to live with Wetson as a guest at Selig's apartment at 12 East 72nd Street, which was owned by heiress Gloria Vanderbilt.
+Four months later she moved from Idaho to New York City to live with Wetson at 12 East 72nd Street, which was owned by heiress Gloria Vanderbilt.

-It was there that Selig made Hemingway's business and social introductions to his friends, such as Marian McEvoy, fashion editor at Women's Wear Daily; photographer Francesco Scavullo; fashion designer Halston; Vogue fashion editor Francis Stein; and Jon Revson, Selig's cousin.
-Revson, a scion of the Revson family that created Revlon cosmetics, declined Selig's offer for Hemingway to endorse Revlon, whereas later Fabergé signed her on with the largest salary of its day.
-Revson did come to visit both Selig and Hemingway (with the Hemingway family) in Ketchum to congratulate her after Hemingway's TIME magazine cover appeared in June 1975.

-Marian McEvoy quickly interviewed Margaux at a party given by Selig, which resulted in Hemingway's Women's Wear Daily front- and back-page story that launched Hemingway into the fashion limelight.

 On New Year's Eve 1979, Hemingway married French filmmaker Bernard Faucher in Ketchum, and they lived in Paris for a year.
 She divorced him in 1985 after six years.

 Hemingway had strained relationships with members of her family.
 She had a tense relationship with her mother, though they reconciled prior to Byra's death from cancer in 1988.
 She also competed with her younger sister Mariel, who received greater accolades for her acting.
 In the 1990s, Hemingway alleged that her father, Jack, had molested her as a child.
 Her father and stepmother, Angela, resented the allegations and stopped speaking to her.
 Angela told People magazine, "Jack and I did not talk to her for two years.
 She constantly lies.
 The whole family won't have anything to do with her.
 She's nothing but an angry woman."

-A 2013 television documentary film Running from Crazy, in which Margaux's sister Mariel speaks of the Hemingway family history of alcoholism, drug addiction, molestation, and suicide, contains clips filmed by Margaux before her death.
+A 2013 television documentary film Running from Crazy, in which Margaux's sister Mariel speaks of the Hemingway family history of alcoholism, drug addiction, molestation, and suicide, contains clips filmed by Margaux.